 The Residency Program boasts outstanding board-certified faculty, as well as opportunities to excel in clinical ophthalmic research.
 Moreover, it offers diversity in patient population, ophthalmic diseases and eye surgical training.
 Residents develop a strong base in comprehensive ophthalmology and have extensive experience in each subspecialty area including cataract surgery techniques, retina/vitreous, neuroophthalmology, oculoplastics, cornea, uveitis, ocular oncology, glaucoma, pediatric ophthalmology and refractive surgery.

 PGY-2: (Year 1) Emphasis is on fundamental clinical diagnostic and therapeutic skills – comprehensive examinations, assisting in ocular surgery, supervised laser procedures, and clinical research.
-Residents spend 11 months at Truman Medical Center-Hospital Hill and one month at Children’s Mercy Hospital, and participate in an introduction to ophthalmic surgery rotation at the Eye Foundation of Kansas City.
+Residents spend 11 months at University Health Truman Medical Center and one month at Children’s Mercy Hospital, and participate in an introduction to ophthalmic surgery rotation at the Eye Foundation of Kansas City.

 PGY-4: (Year 3) Residents receive more intensive clinical exposure and responsibility for major surgical cases including refractive surgery.
-Rotations include 8 months at Truman Medical Center Hospital Hill and 4 months at Truman Medical Center Lakewood.
+Rotations include 8 months at University Health Truman Medical Center and 4 months at University Health Lakewood Medical Center.

 The program offers a broad array of daily educational conferences and didactics.
 Weekly conferences include topics in ocular oncology, cornea and uveitis, oculoplastics, eye trauma, retina, pathology, glaucoma, cataracts, pediatrics, and neuroophthalmology.
 Monthly conferences include journal clubs, ethics and professionalism didactics, practice management, pediatric grand rounds, and pathology lab (ten months per year).
 Grand Rounds and morbidity/mortality conferences occur monthly involving the entire department.
 In addition, the residents meet regularly for study group.